 Are There Better Alternatives?

 Remembering to activate the bonus categories can be a pain (fortunately it is retroactive) and the base cash back rate is 1%, but are there cards that offer similar cash back without the hoops?

 To help decide, calculate how much the bonus is worth based on your spending.
 The card offers 5% cash back on up to $1,500 in purchases – which amounts to $75.
 That's if you spend $500 a month in those specific bonus categories, which is likely a stretch in some categories.

 The Chase Freedom Unlimited Card gives you 1.5% cash back on all purchases, a 50% increase in the cash back rate.
 And that rate is on all purchases with no limit.
-In lieu of a new account bonus, the card offers double cash back for the first year (3%) on up to $20,000 spent.
+There is a new account bonus of $150 when you spend $500 on purchases in the first 3 months.

 With the Chase Freedom Unlimited, you lose the bonus categories but you get 50% more cash back on all other purchases.
 That's not even considering the first year bonus cash back rate of 3%.

 If you don't mind the rotating category game, the Discover it Cash Back card is a good option too.
 You can earn 5% cash back on bonus categories (you'll have to activate it and it's on up to $1,500 in spend), 1% cash back on all other purchases, and it also has a cash back match for the first year.
 There's no annual fee.